ulinja/hyprpy/README.md

 ## Development

-Pyprland is in active development!
+Hyprpy is in active development!
 Please file an issue if you find any bugs or have a feature request.

 Your contributions are greatly appreciated.